jamesthesnake/UDACITY-Flying-Autonomous-Cars/WRITEUP.md

 ##1.
 Explain the functionality of what's provided in motion_planning.py and planning_utils.py
 motion_planning.py is implemented with a event-driven based on a finite state automated machine code similar to backyard_flyer.py.
 A Planning state is added to automatically generate waypoints in motion_planning.py which is hardcoded in backyard_flyer.py.

-The new PLANNING state comes between ARMING and TAKEOFF.
-When the drone is at the state ARMING and it is actually armed state_callback method and the transition to PLANNING is executed on the method plan_path.
-This method responsibility is to calculate the waypoints necessary for the drone to arrive at its destination.
+now we Plan before ,Arm and Take off.
+Arm is now the callback method and planning is then exectuted during the method that calculates the way point for the drone to follow.

-The planning_utils.py contains all the classes and functions required for path planning.
-The most significant method that it contains is a_star() which lets us route the drone to it's goal.
-The A* graph search algorithm is like the djikstra's shortest path algo but Heuristic in nature and not greedy.
-Needless to say if planning_utils.py contains the A* algo then it also contains the graph creation which is encapsulated in the create_grid() function.

-plan_path() method:
-The colliders.csv file is loaded and in it we get all the info of the map, starting point etc.
-The grid is calculated using the create_grid() function from planning_utils.py.
-We get the home position and get the local north and local east and local down by passing the global position and global home to global_to_local() function.
-The grid_start is calculated by taking the difference of local_north and north offset and local east and east offset.
-The goal grid is set 10 north and east from local position.
-If we get goal grids in the command line then we set those for the grid goal.
-To calculate the best path forward to the goal we use the a_star() function from planning_utils.py.
-Once we get the path we use the colliearity function to normalize the path.
-The waypoints are generated and sent to the simulator using the send_waypoints() function.
-Implementing Your Path Planning Algorithm
+The planning_utils.py
+contains the functions necessary to find the path with a herustic so its not greedy, prune it, and return it .
+The A* graph search algorithm is similar to   Djikstra's shortest path algo but it's not greedy due to the heurstic.
+We also create the grid and obstacles here.
+We then prune based on Breseham module to trim uneeded waypoints from path.

-1. Set your global home position
+1. global home
-The colliders.csv file already contains the home latitude and longitude position we can easily read the 1st line and use the values to set the global home position using self.set_home_position() function.
+The colliders.csv file already contains the home_lat and home_long position we can  read the top non-header line and get the global postion by using self.set_home_position() function.

 2. Set your current local position
-Current local position can be calculated from current global position self.global_position and global home self.global_home with global_to_local() function.
+Current local position can be found using global_to_local with self.global_home .

 3. Set grid start position from local position
-This local position is something we already have in self.local_position we just use the latitude and longitude in it to obtain grid start.
+This local position is in local-position and we use the grid to start!

 4. Set grid goal position from geodetic coords
 The grid goal position may be set with command line arguments.

-python motion_planning.py --goal_lon -100.0 --goal_lat 0.0 --goal_alt 10.0
+python motion_planning.py --lon 500 --lat 500 --goal_alt 5
-All these value has been made optional.
+All these value have been made optional.

-This step is to add flexibility to the desired goal location.
-Should be able to choose any (lat, lon) within the map and have it rendered to a goal location on the grid.
+This allows you to control the target and altitude

-5. Modify A* to include diagonal motion (or replace A* altogether) provided A* algorithm allows only horizontal or diagnoal motion; so I have extended it to include diagonal directions.
-The Action enum in planning_utils.py only carried the 4 Primary Cardinal directions namely north, east, south, and west; I extend it to be the 8 Secondary Cardinal directions which meant adding north-east, north-west, south-east and south-west.
-I also extended the valid actions to include the diagonal movements.
-The cost of diagonal movements is root of 2 based on the pythagoras theorem.
+5. Modify A* to include diagonal motion (or replace A* altogether) provided A* algorithm allows only horizontal or diagnoal motion, so I included diagonal directions with a cost of sqrt(2) to optimize the search.

 6. Cull waypoints
-I have pruned the path using collinearity with the method provided by the lectures.
-If three consecutive points in the path have a very small deviation then I have removed the middle point from the path.
-I calculate the deviant using the useful numpy determinant method np.linalg.det(); if the determinant is smaller than 0.00001 then the midpoint is not worth considering.

-Execute the flight
+pruned using Breseham, to remove uncessary middle waypoints.

 1. Does it work?
-It works!
+Yes!